mr-zwets/mr-zwets/README.md

 Hi 👋 I'm Mathieu (AKA Mr-Zwets), a passionate Bitcoin Cash developer. <br/>
 Been in crypto since summer of '17, working on it full time since '22. <br/>
+Spearheaded the development of the CashTokens ecosystem and advanced smart contract tooling on BCH. <br/>

 ### Main Projects

+&nbsp;&nbsp; 🆕 [ParityUSD](https://parityusd.com) - A decentralized stablecoin on Bitcoin Cash (in active develoment)

 &nbsp;&nbsp; 🌱 [Cashonize Wallet](https://about.cashonize.com/) - My cross-platform Bitcoin Cash Wallet with support for CashTokens, WalletConnect and CashConnect